 Very likely, you came here because you need to quickly copy and paste my short bio, or grab a head shot to post on a conference website.
 So, here you go!

-With more than a decade of research experience in the cybersecurity field, Federico Maggi is specialized in doing threat and security analysis on virtually any system.
-Federico has analyzed web applications, network protocols and devices, embedded systems, radio-frequency control systems, industrial robots, cars, and mobile devices.
+With more than a decade of research experience in the cybersecurity field, Federico Maggi has done offensive and defensive research on web applications, network protocols and devices, embedded systems, radio-frequency control systems, industrial robots, cars, and mobile devices.

 Currently employed as a Research Expert at the AI4Sec Research Team ( https://ai4sec.net) in Huawei, Federico was a Senior Researcher with security giant Trend Micro (https://trendmicro.com), Federico was an Assistant Professor at Politecnico di Milano, one of the leading engineering technical universities in Italy.
 Aside his teaching activities, Federico co-directed the security group and has managed hundreds of graduate students.

 Federico has given several lectures and talks as an invited speaker at international venues and research schools, and also serves in the review or organizing committees of well-known conferences.

 More info about Federico and his work is available online at https://maggi.cc

 Federico Maggi, PhD, is a Senior Researcher with Trend Micro and has been working in cybersecurity for more than a decade with the public and private sector.